Itō Hirobumi: Assassination

 On 26 October 1909, Itō Hirobumi was assassinated at the Harbin railway station in Manchuria.
 He was there to meet with Vladimir Kokovtsov, a Russian representative, to discuss regional issues, including Manchuria.
 As Itō stepped off the train to review the Russian guards, he was shot six times by An Jung-geun, a Korean nationalist and independence activist; three of the shots were fatal.
 An, who was arrested by Russian guards, cited fifteen crimes Itō had committed, including the murder of Empress Myeongseong, forcing the abdication of Emperor Gojong, and plundering Korea.
 An stated he had assassinated Itō as a "lieutenant general of the righteous army" because Itō, by disturbing the peace of East Asia, had estranged Japan and Korea.
 He hoped that relations between the two countries would become closer, as a model for the world.
 He also maintained that he had intentionally deceived Emperor Meiji, who desired peace in East Asia and Korean independence.

 Itō's death sent shockwaves through Japan and the international community.
-Upon hearing the news, Emperor Meiji expressed genuine grief.
+Upon hearing the news, Emperor Meiji expressed grief.
 His assassination removed a powerful, albeit controversial, voice from Japanese politics and is considered by some historians to have accelerated Japan's path towards the full annexation of Korea, which occurred in August 1910.